e-Tax Compliance in Greece – myDATA

 What is the Compliance Deadline?

-As of November 1st 2021 all companies must transmit accounting data required by the IAPR through myDATA.
+- As of November 1, 2021: all companies must transmit income information required by the IAPR through myDATA.

 How to Issue Information to the MyDATA Platform